RazK/HeroMaker/docs/deployment/railway.md

 - `/app/data/db/heromaker.db` - Database file

 **Note**: Use 3 slashes in `DATABASE_URL` (`sqlite:////`) because the path is absolute.

+**Limitations**:
+- ⚠️ Volumes require manual setup in Railway dashboard
+- ⚠️ Data may be lost if volume is not properly mounted
+- ⚠️ Less scalable than managed services

 #### Resource Limits
 - **CPU**: 1-2 vCPU (default is fine)